leap-stc/leap-stc.github.io/_sources/leap-pangeo/architecture.md

 - Resuse of existing technologies and contribution to "upstream" open source projects on which LEAP-Pangeo depends (rather than development of new stuff just for the sake of it).
   This is a key part of our sustainability plan.

-## Related Tools and Platforms

-It’s useful to understand the recent history and related efforts in this space.

-- **[Google Colab](https://research.google.com/colaboratory/faq.html)** is a free notebook-in-the-cloud service run by Google.
-  It is built around the open source Jupyter project, but with advanced notebook sharing capabilities (like Google Docs).
-- **[Google Earth Engine](https://earthengine.google.org/)** is a reference point for all cloud geospatial analytics platforms.
-  It’s actually a standalone application that is separate from Google Cloud, the single instance of a highly customized, black box (i.e. not open source)  application that enables parallel computing on distributed data.
-  It’s very good at what it was designed for (analyzing satellite images), but isn’t easily adapted to other applications, such as machine learning.
-- **[Columbia IRI Data Library](https://iridl.ldeo.columbia.edu/index.html)** is a powerful and freely accessible online data repository and analysis tool that allows a user to view, analyze, and download hundreds of terabytes of climate-related data through a standard web browser.
-  Due to its somewhat outdated architecture, IRI data library cannot easily be updated or adapted to new projects.
-- **[Pangeo](http://pangeo.io/)** is an open science community oriented around open-source python tools for big-data geoscience.
-  It is a loose ecosystem of interoperable python packages including [Jupyter](https://jupyter.org/), [Xarray](http://xarray.pydata.org/), [Dask](http://dask.pydata.org/), and [Zarr](https://zarr.readthedocs.io/).
-  The Pangeo tools have been deployed in nearly all commercial clouds (AWS, GCP, Azure) as well as HPC environments.
-  [Pangeo Cloud](https://pangeo.io/cloud.html) is a publicly accessible data-proximate computing environment based on Pangeo tools.
-  Pangeo is used heavily within NCAR.
-- **[Microsoft Planetary Computer](https://planetarycomputer.microsoft.com/)** is a collection of datasets and computational tools hosted by Microsoft in the Azure cloud.
-  It combines Pangeo-style computing environments with a data library based on [SpatioTemporal Asset Catalog](https://stacspec.org/)
-- **[Radiant Earth ML Hub](https://www.radiant.earth/mlhub/)** is a cloud-based open library dedicated to Earth observation training data for use with machine learning algorithms.
-  It focuses mostly on data access and curation.
-  Data are cataloged using STAC.
-- **[Pangeo Forge](https://pangeo-forge.org/)** is a new initiative, funded by the NSF EarthCube program, to build a platform for
-  "crowdsourcing" the production of analysis-ready, cloud-optimized data.
-  Once operational, Pangeo Forge will be a useful tool for many different projects which need data in the cloud.

-Of these different tools, we opt to build on Pangeo because of its open-source, grassroots foundations in the climate data science community, strong uptake within NCAR, and track-record of support from NSF.

 ## Design and Architecture